ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 Assembly

 - I used Solidworks designed each part and test the final assembled parts.
-- I printed the model with Ultimaker 2+ and XXXXX and settings are listed below:
+- I printed the model with [Ultimaker 2+](https://ultimaker.com/) and [Creator Pro](http://www.flashforge.com/creator-pro-3d-printer/) and settings are listed below:
     - Layer height: 0.1 mm
     - Infill Percentage: 50%
-    - Temoerature: 225 ........Depends on the printer
+    - Temperature: 225°C

 -   Alternatively, Shapeways supplies high quality 3D print services. .....Price is about.....